• Skip to primary navigation

 One of the ingredients is mushrooms, and you can use your favorite.
 Mushrooms are so hearty, and each type has its own unique quality it brings to a dish.
 You may use button or cremini mushrooms, but here’s a list of other delicious mushroom options.

-It’s recommended that you use only fresh herbs for it makes the dish.
+You should use only fresh herbs, as they really make the dish.
 You will want to chop the fresh herbs to make them more edible and to bring out the natural flavors.
 Chopping herbs is not the same as chopping vegetables.

 Sheet Pan Ratatouille With Creamy Polenta

 Herbs are tricky and require good knife skills or an herb chopper.
 This recipe calls for marjoram, and many people like to sub oregano if they can’t find marjoram.
-In this recipe, oregano would work because it pairs well with tomatoes, but since we want to use fresh herbs, marjoram is the better choice.
+In this recipe, oregano would work because it pairs well with tomatoes, but marjoram is the better choice since we want to use fresh herbs.

 I like to serve it atop creamy polenta.
 Creamy polenta needs more liquid, and the addition of unsweetened non-dairy milk helps.
-Add a little nutritional yeast, salt, and pepper, and it’s ready to go.
+Add some nutritional yeast, salt, and pepper, and it’s ready.
 With all of the flavor of the ratatouille, you don’t need a complex polenta.

 I’d love to hear your feedback in the comments below for this Vegan Sheet Pan Ratatouille with Creamy Polenta recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!